-MPs were due to debate the Report Stage and Third Reading of the Financial Claims and Guidance Bill in the House of Commons on Tuesday 26 March 2018 but this has now been postponed.
+MPs debated the Report Stage and Third Reading of the Financial Claims and Guidance Bill in the House of Commons on Tuesday 24 April 2018.

 Commons remaining stages (Report Stage and Third Reading)

 Report stage and the Third Reading of the Financial Guidance and Claims Bill took place on Tuesday 24 April in the House of Commons.

 The Bill passed its Third Reading with amendments so will now return to the House of Lords for further consideration.

 The Bill aims to ensure that members of the public are able to access: